 7. If you do not want a meeting or it is not possible, we will send you a detailed reply to your complaint.
 This will include our suggestions for resolving the matter and any appropriate redress.
 This will happen within five working days of us completing the investigation.

-9. We will let you know the result of the review within five working days of receipt of your letter.
+9. We will let you know the result of the review within 14 working days of receipt of your letter.
 At this time we will write to you confirming our final position on your complaint and explaining our reasons.

 If we have to change any of the timescales above, we will let you know and explain why.
 We very much hope that we can resolve any complaint internally and improve our service as a result.